-If you've been in the fitness game for a few seasons, then the concept of the food journal is nothing new to you.
-For those that don't know exactly what it is and does, a food journal is a simple log of the foods (not calories or even nutrients) that you eat during the day.
+If you've been in the fitness game for a while, then the concept of the food journal is nothing new to you.
+For those that don't know exactly what a food journal is and does, it is simply a log of the foods (not even calories or nutrients) that you eat during the day.

-While I consider it an valuable tool, almost as essential as the Warrior20, I think that many people get slightly confused about what it takes to keep a useful food journal and how it helps you learn and grow.
+While I consider it an valuable tool, almost as essential as the Warrior 20 shopping list, I think that many people get slightly confused about what it takes to keep a useful food journal and how it helps you learn and grow.
 A list of what your food journal does and does not do:

-It is not a precise record of all the nutrients and calories that enter your body.
+In addtion, it is not a precise record of all the nutrients and calories that enter your body.
 It can give you an idea, but it is not a tool to count calories.
-Even with myfitnesspal or other software that do this automatically.
+Even with My Fitness Pal or other software that do this automatically.
 The same issues with calorie counting apply.

 How I use AND how I analyze data from food journals: In my opinion, the ideal use of a food journal is getting basic information about an individuals daily habits.
 The elegance of the system is looking only at large levers or opportunities for change.